We Hope You Enjoy Your DIY Valentine Crystals

 Investigation

-We investigated three popular methods of growing our DIY Valentine crystals this month.
-While these three methods are very similar, they differ in the main starter ingredient for the crystallization process, and what ‘base’ the crystals will grow on.
+We investigated three popular methods of growing our DIY Valentine crystals.
+While these methods are very similar, they differ in the main starter ingredient for the crystallization process, and what base the crystals will grow on.

 CRYSTAL STARTER

 We tested alum powder, Borax, and Epsom salt for our crystal starters.
-During our research, we found that not all alum powder is the same.
-The alum powder method will only work if your powder contains potassium aluminum sulfate.
-We purchased alum powder with and without the potassium, just to verify that the potassium is needed.
-It is.
+Our research found that not all alum powder is the same.
+The alum powder crystal method will only work if your powder contains potassium aluminum sulfate.
+We tested alum powder with and without potassium aluminum sulfate to verify it was needed.
+It was.

 THE WINNER